mzimbres/rtcpp/README.md

 ### Impact on the Standard

 This proposal does not require any breaking change.
-We require node-based containers to support the following additional overloads
+We require ordered associative containers to support the following additional allocator overload
 ```c++
 pointer allocator_type::allocate()
 void allocator_type::deallocate(pointer p)